Codie Taylor: 2016–2019

 Having started in every single test during 2018, Taylor was rested for 3 November Japan test.
 Taylor was then predictably named in the starting lineup for the Hillary Shield test against England, which was a narrow 16–15 win over England, an opponent that the All Blacks had not played since 2014.
 Having defeated England, the All Blacks played against Ireland the next week of the tour, on 17 November 2018.
 Ireland, ranked second in the world, went into half time ahead of the All Blacks however and Taylor was replaced by Dane Coles in the 46th minute of the test.
 The All Blacks went on to lose to Ireland, who are set to top the world rankings in 2019.

 After a long season in 2018, Taylor was named the Tom French Memorial Māori Player of the Year at the New Zealand Rugby Awards.
 Taylor was also nominated for the Kelvin R Tremain Memorial Player of the Year trophy, awarded to the best New Zealand rugby player, but lost out on the award to Black Ferns Sevens' halfback, Kendra Cocksedge.

 Following the 2019 Super Rugby season, Taylor played in four of New Zealand's warm-up tests prior to the World Cup, including their record 26-47 defeat at the hands of Australia during the 2019 Rugby Championship.

 All Blacks Head Coach, Steve Hansen named Taylor in New Zealand's 31-man squad for the 2019 Rugby World Cup on 28 August 2019, with the competition set to be Taylor's second World Cup.

 Taylor played five tests at the World Cup and went on to start in the quarter-final against Ireland.
 Taylor scored a try in the 46-14 win, which saw New Zealand progress to the semi-finals.
 The semi-final saw Taylor, as well as England number 8, Billy Vunipola, play their 50th test.
 Despite praise from fellow All Black Dane Coles, prior to the test, Taylor performed poorly against England, who beat New Zealand and eliminated them from the competition.
 New Zealand lost to England 7-19.

 2020–present

-On the 13th of November 2022 against Scotland Taylor led the Ka Mate version of the Haka for his first time.
+On 13 November 2022, Taylor led the Ka Mate version of the Haka for his first time.